 And while it can be an effective sales strategy, scarcity can easily cross the line into deception or manipulation.
 Customers should feel confident that they are making informed decisions based on real scarcity rather than artificial pressure.
 Otherwise, they'll feel like you're trying to trick them into buying something, even if they wanted to buy it in the first place.

 Scarcity works best when the product or service is genuinely limited in quantity or availability.
 If customers believe that they might miss out on something unique or exclusive, they are more likely to feel a sense of urgency and make a purchase.
-Limited edition items, one-time events, or limited time offers all create a real sense of scarcity.
+A limited edition item, one-time event, or limited-time offer create a real sense of scarcity.

 On the other hand, if the scarcity claim feels false or manufactured, customers will quickly see through the tactic.
 For example, artificially limiting quantities just to create a false sense of demand can backfire if customers discover that the same item is available elsewhere.